Essential Elements of a Magazine Business Plan

 what your publication does for its readers that no competitor is currently

 doing for them.
-Outline your circulation marketing plans -- how you
+Outline your audience marketing plans -- how you

-plan to sell subscriptions and distribute single copies.
+plan to sell subscriptions, build traffic, and distribute single copies.
 Be as specific

 as possible.
 That is, if you already know a distributor willing to